Functional Genomics of Leukaemia

 Survival rates are now approaching 90% for children diagnosed with acute lymphoblastic leukaemia (ALL).
 However, current treatment often results in severe chronic health conditions, and outcomes for children with relapsed ALL remain poor.

-Considerable effort has been made to understand the molecular aberrations that underpin the development and progression of ALL, with the ultimate aim of developing novel therapeutic approaches tailored to the unique genetics (mutational signature) of each child’s cancer.
-Although critical oncogenic mutations have now been identified through large-scale next generation sequencing efforts, many of these have only been studied in isolation, and targeting such mutations using a single therapeutic agent often fails to yield true clinical benefit.
+In our group, we are using this information to understand the molecular aberrations that underpin the development and progression of ALL, with the ultimate aim of developing novel therapeutic approaches tailored to the unique genetics (mutational signature) of each child’s cancer.

 As part of our ongoing efforts, we use both cell line and in vivo mouse models together with CRISPR-Cas9, ChIP-seq, ATAC-seq, nanopore-sequencing and RNA-seq base technologies to model how these different mutations cooperate with one another and drive disease.
 It is hoped that this, in turn, will help us design more targeted therapies.